onflow/UnityFlowSDK/Documentation~/guides/ios-support.md

 3. Change **IL2CPP Code Generation** to **Faster (smaller) builds**.

 The reason this must be changed is because the Flow SDK utilises generic sharing of value types.
 For a detailed description on this problem and how it has been fixed in 2022.1, please read this [Unity blog post](https://blog.unity.com/engine-platform/il2cpp-full-generic-sharing-in-unity-2022-1-beta).

+## Managed Stripping Level

+Similar to the previous setting, sometimes automatic code stripping on iOS can strip out functions that the optimizer thinks aren't needed, but they actually are.
+We highly recommend you change this setting to avoid any of these issues.

+1. Open Project Settings (under Edit).
+2. Go to the Player tab.
+3. Expand Other Settings and scroll down to Optimization.
+4. Change **Managed Stripping Level** to **Minimal**.